alexander-wood/tech-writing-samples/regions.md

 Your application's performance may be improved by running it in multiple regions.
 This guide will walk you through the process of adding regions to a Fly.io application and configuring a PostgreSQL database and Redis store to work across multiple regions.

 ## Adding Regions
 Fly.io runs applications from datacenters located throughout the world.
 These datacenters are identified by region.
-Fly.io will automatically route traffic to the region closest to the user.
+Fly.io will route traffic to the region closest to the user.

 To add a region, you'll need its three-letter Region ID.
 The list of regions can be found [here](https://fly.io/docs/reference/regions/).
 This demonstration will walk you through adding the region `nrt` (Tokyo, Japan).